Strategies

 Both conscious and unconscious experiences

-How past experiences affect the nervous system and how you respond to similar experiences in the future
+How past experiences affect the nervous system and how you respond to similar experiences in the future.

-• Motivation matters, for us and our children.
+Motivation matters, for us and our children.
 The more motivating the task is, the easier it is to engage our children.

-GIving children some control over their decisions and activities can boost their (intrinsic) motivation; taking ownership of a task
+Giving children some control over their decisions and activities can boost their (intrinsic) motivation; taking ownership of a task

 Do we want to include resilience and growth mindset re: discussion of motivation/frustration tolerance??

-Keep expectations of our children’s behavior in line with their developmental skills.
+Individual skills and developmental level must always be taken into consideration when assessing our child’s behavior.
+We must identify if the child has the skills to be successful with the task, if they do not, then the expectation is too great.
+Developmentally appropriate expectations keep expectations of our children’s behavior in line with their developmental skills.
 This allows us to be less frustrated because we understand it’s a part of their developmental journey(?).
 Instead of becoming frustrated, we can support the child through challenging behaviors rather than disciplining them for such behaviors.

 It’s easy to get frustrated with behaviors when we’re expecting too much of a child.